Leadership Accelerator E-Learning – Managers are Not Necessarily Leaders

 This week we are starting a series of articles designed to introduce you to the upcoming launch of our online Leadership Accelerator E-Learning Program.

-The program is our flagship leadership training program that we have built into a video-based online format for global distribution in May 2020.
+The program is our flagship leadership training program that we have built into a video-based online format for global distribution.

 Each week, we will introduce more of the program for you to see in short video snippets.
 Hopefully, the taste will summon your appetite for a full leadership training experience with the Leadership Accelerator E-Learning Program.